chenchih/5G_automationLinux/Iperflog_parser/4.parse_log_workingdir/Readme.md

 This code user doesn't have to enter the logfile, it will parse all the logfiles or txt files inthe  current working directory.

 - `parse_alllog_excelSheet_plot_v3.py`: include bidirectional log([SUM][TX-C] or [SUM][RX-C]) and plot graph

 ![parse_alllog_excelSheet_skipbidir how to run](../img/howtorun/parse_alllog_excelSheet_plot_v3.gif)

+- v3.1 (latest release): allow user to set the threshold average value
+![v3.2 how to run] (../img/howtorun/iperfLog_v2.3.gif)

+**summary:**
+- v3.2: aloow user to set average threshold on certain case, and display pass or fail
+- v3: will run without user enter, but will not have a average line or check throughput pass or fail

 ### Step
 - Step1: check current directory file with .txt or .log file and read it